ekspla/micropython_aioble_examples/README.md

 Before start using it, set an appropriate permission of the USB-UART device you are using (e.g. `chomod 666` or `adduser` to the `dialout` group).

-You may have to specify the USB-UART device if it is not `/dev/ttyUSB0` as written in `ports/unix/mpbthciport.c`.
+You have to specify the USB-UART device if it is not `/dev/ttyUSB0` as written in `ports/unix/mpbthciport.c`.

 In my case:
 ``` Python